Form W-2 Wage and Tax Statement FAQs

 - Why is Retirement Plan “X’d” in Box 13?

-- Why are the wages reported in Box 1 different than Box 3 or 5?
+- Why are the wages reported in Box 1 different from Box 3 or Box 5?

 - Why are the wages reported in Box 1 Federal Wages different than Box 16 State Wages?